KriHauAn/Coursera-getdata-004-Project/CodeBook.md

 * A new column "Subject Group" is added identifying whether the subject is in the "Train" or in the "Test" group.
 * The two data sets are added into one tidy data set with descriptive column names (cf. table below).
 This data set is in the "wide form", which is natural when each observation contains one instance of each variable.
 * This data set is output in text/table format to a file named `TidyDataWide.txt`.
 * Average values of each variable are computed for each combination of "Subject Number" and "Activity".
-This summarised data set is in the "long form".
+This summarised data set is in the "long form" (where each value has its own row).
-* This
+* This data set is output in text/table format to a file named `TidyDataSummaryLong.txt`.